Within This Page

 There is an enormous range of criteria, codes, and standards that cover federal and private sector office building design.
 General criteria and guidance for office building design for federal facilities can be found in:

-- P-100, Facilities Standards for the Public Buildings Service GSA
+- PBS-100 Facilities Standards for the Public Buildings Service by the General Services Administration (GSA)

-- Requirements and Specifications for Special Purpose and Support Space Manual, Volume 1-4 GSA
+- Requirements and Specifications for Special Purpose and Support Space Manual, Volume 1-4 by the General Services Administration (GSA)

 Building / Space Types